httpwg/http-extensions/draft-ietf-httpbis-replay.md

 safely without consequences (typically, using out-of-band configuration).
-Absent better information, that means that an intermediary can only use early data if the request either arrived in early data or arrived with the `Early-Data` header field set to "1" (see {{header}}).
+Absent better information, that means that an intermediary can only use early data if the request either arrived in early data or arrived with the Early-Data header field set to "1" (see {{header}}).

 # Extensions for Early Data in HTTP

 Because HTTP requests can span multiple "hops", it is necessary to explicitly communicate whether a request has been sent in early data on a previous hop.
-Likewise, some means of explicitly triggering a retry when early data is not desirable is necessary.
+Likewise, it is necessary to have some means of explicitly triggering a retry when early data is not desired.
 Finally, it is necessary to know whether the client will actually perform such a retry.

-To meet these needs, two signalling mechanisms are defined:
+To meet these needs, two signaling mechanisms are defined:

-* The `Early-Data` header field is included in requests that might have been forwarded by an intermediary prior to the TLS handshake with its client completing.
+* The Early-Data header field is included in requests that might have been forwarded by an intermediary prior to the completion of the TLS handshake with its client.

 * The 425 (Too Early) status code is defined for a server to indicate that a request could not be processed due to the consequences of a possible replay